-Popjournalism is a pop culture magazine, targeting an educated Canadian audience.
-Our audience is comprised mainly of 25-to-44-year-olds.
+Popjournalism is a digital magazine about media and pop culture, targeting an educated Canadian audience.

-Currently, we reach over 1,000 daily visitors and generate nearly 50,000 monthly impressions.
-We also reach an international audience as a news source on Google News.
+We also reach an international syndicated audience as a verified news source on Google News.

 Popjournalism launched on January 1, 2000.
 Popjournalism launched its first quarterly print edition on November 25, 2004 and was available at newsstands nationwide.
 Popjournalism.ca regularly reached 100,000 unique monthly visitors between 2004-2008.
 Our best traffic month ever was February 2005, when we reached over 280,000 unique visitors.